andrewmcdan/Survival-Guide/book/part-01-mindset-risk-and-decision-making/02-risk-assessment.md

 ⚠️ Caution: If any Red threshold is met, stop arguing.
 Pivot to the pre‑agreed plan.

+📝 Note — 30/30 Rule: If the time between a lightning flash and the thunder is under 30 seconds, you’re close enough to be struck.
+Move to a safe building or fully enclosed metal vehicle and wait 30 minutes after the last thunder before resuming activities.
+See NOAA Lightning Safety: https://www.weather.gov/safety/lightning-outdoors

 ## Solo vs Group Decisions
 Decide how you’ll decide—before decisions get hard.